dfwcnj/edgarquery/README.md

 -[Usage]

 Right now, three environmental variables are needed:
-EQDIR - the location of the python scripts
+EQDIR   - the location of the python scripts used only by x.sh

 EQODIR  - the location to store the output
 EQEMAIL - required by the SEC to download some of the files with curl.

+Each script is standalone although some depend upon data downloaded by edgarqyery.py or by something like curl.
+The x.sh(I know) test script shows some of the usage

 Use edgarquery.py as a command to retrieve EDGAR files, then use the appropriate *tocsv.py file as a command to generate CSV file(s)